eistin/demo-ansible-k8s/README.md

 ansible-galaxy collection install kubernetes.core
 ```

-### GKE connection
+### A Kubernete environment

+For [Minikube](https://minikube.sigs.k8s.io/docs/start/), make sure it runs locally and you are using the right context.

-Go to the google cloud console and get the connection command-line which look like :
+For GKE, go to the google cloud console and get the connection command-line which look like :
 ```
 gcloud container clusters get-credentials <gke_name> --zone asia-northeast2-a --project <project_name>
 ```